Moyo.Exchange

 06 | High-Fidelity: From Friction to Flow

-I developed a scalable Design System in Figma, balancing modern minimalism with African cultural identity.
+I developed a scalable Design System in Figma, balancing modern minimalism with a distinct African cultural identity.
+By sweating the details of the visual language, I ensured the platform felt both professional and deeply personal to the Sub-Saharan diaspora.

 The Insight: Complex fee structures and exchange rates caused cognitive overload.

 The Iteration: Redesigned financial data into clear, actionable formats.
-I emphasized transparency so users can share transaction details with family instantly—no sign-up required for the receiver.
+I emphasised transparency so users can share transaction details with family instantly, with no sign-up required for the receiver.

 User Win: Empowerment through financial education and clarity.